 Using your X-Acto knife, cut out the template from the paper, leaving some space around the edges for easy handling.
 You will need to add another printed template on top of your first one if the link doesn’t seem dark enough to block UV light.

-Perfect alignment between the two sheets is crucial, so glue the edges together, so they stay in place.
+Perfect alignment between the two sheets is crucial, so glue the edges together to stay in place.

 Prepping The PCB